Some people hope to become incredibly wealthy. Most just want to achieve a degree of financial freedom, and the peace of mind that comes with it.

 Of course that means your business has to generate sufficient income.
 And you need to make enough, and keep your expenses low enough, to be able to save that much money.

 Even if you can't hit the maximums, the possibility still exists to save more than if you work for someone else.
-(Which is why I know several people who started side hustles for the sole purpose of funding their 401(k) accounts.)
+(I know several people who started side hustles for the sole purpose of funding their 401(k) accounts.)

 But what if you work for someone else and don't own your own business?